 Fluffy French Bulldog Coat Genetics

 According to the fluffy Frenchie DNA profile of many canine genetic companies, the long-coated French Bulldog possesses the Fibroblast Growth Factor 5 (FGF) or the autosomal recessive gene.
-This is responsible for expressing the two gene codes called short hair (Sh) and long hair (Lh)
+This is responsible for expressing the two gene codes called short hair (Sh) and long hair (Lh).

-If two Frenchies carrying the Lh gene produced an offspring, there is a big chance that the whole litter will be long-haired.
+If two Frenchies carrying the Lh gene produced offspring, there is a big chance that the whole litter will be long-haired.
 Meanwhile, if one of the parents carries the Sh gene, only one puppy from the litter will be a fluffy Frenchie.

 Do Kennel Clubs Recognize Fluffy Frenchies?